Category Archives: Poverty

 And YOU have reached that limit,

-They will tell you there’s no welfare, when they come.
+They will tell you there’s NO welfare, when they come.

 If you’re poor and cold and homeless, they will come.